background

 Contribution Margin Ratio Formula

-To perform a more detailed analysis on either a quarterly or year-over-year (YoY) basis – or comparisons to comparable companies operating in the same industry – the CM metric can be divided by revenue to get the CM ratio.
+To perform a more detailed analysis on either a quarterly or year-over-year (YoY) basis—or comparisons to comparable companies operating in the same industry—the contribution margin can be divided by revenue to determine the contribution margin ratio.

 Contribution Margin Ratio (%) = (RevenueVariable Costs) ÷ Revenue